ioO/django-billjobs/README.rst

 of coworkers.

 **No tax management**.
 There is no tax for non-profit organization in France.
-This application doesn't manage tax, it only displays legal French informations and tax 0% on bills.
+This application doesn't manage tax, it displays only legal French informations and tax 0% in invoice.

-We use it at `Cowork'in Montpellier <http://www.coworkinmontpellier.org>`__ and `Le Vîllage <https://www.levillage.co/>`__, and `Sète en Commun <https://www.facebook.com/Setencommun/>`__ three coworking spaces in South of France
+We use it at `Cowork'in Montpellier <http://www.coworkinmontpellier.org>`__ and `Le Vîllage <https://www.levillage.co/>`__, two coworking spaces in South of France

   * `Documentation <http://django-billjobs.readthedocs.io/en/latest/>`__
   * `Issue Tracking <https://github.com/ioO/django-billjobs/issues>`__